jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-4/chapter-1.md

-+++
-title=  "The Laws of Education" heading=  "Chapters 1-4" date=  2015-09-09 image= "/covers/spirit.jpg" description=  "The Spirit of the Laws Volume 3" linkb=  "/research/montesquieu/spirit-of-the-laws/book-3/chapter-8" linkbtext=  "Chapter 8" linkf=  "/research/montesquieu/spirit-of-the-laws/book-4/chapter-4" linkftext=  "Chapter 4"
-+++
+---
+heading: "Chapters 1-4"
+title: "The Laws of Education"
+weight: 4
+description: "Commerce was transferred to Jews who were covered with infamy.
+It soon ranked with the most shameful usury with monopolies, the levying of subsidies, and all the dishonest means of acquiring wealth"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

-## Chapter 1=  Education in Monarchy and Despotism
+## Chapter 1: Education in Monarchy and Despotism

 The laws of education are the first impressions we receive.

 They prepare us for civil life, every private family ought to be governed by the plan of that great household which comprehends them all.the people in general have a principle, their constituent parts, that is, the several families, will have one also.

 The laws of education will be therefore different in each species of government=  in monarchies, they will have honour for their object; in republics, virtue; in despotic governments, fear.

-## Chapter 2=  Education in Monarchies
+## Chapter 2: Education in Monarchies

-IN monarchies the principal branch of education is not taught in colleges or academies=  it commences, in some measure, at our setting out in the world; for this is the school of what we call honour, that universal preceptor, which ought every where to be our guide.
+IN monarchies the principal branch of education is not taught in colleges or academies.

+It commences, in some measure, at our setting out in the world; for this is the school of what we call honour, that universal preceptor, which ought every where to be our guide.

 Here it is that we constantly hear three rules or maxims; viz. that we should have a certain nobleness in our virtues, a kind of frankness in our morals, and a particular politeness in our behaviour.